The Americas by Theodore de Bry. 1596

 Theodore de Bry (1528 – 1598) and his family.

-Theodore de Bry was born in 1528 in the Prince-Bishopric of Liège, in the southern Netherlands (today Belgium).
+Theodore de Bry was born in 1528 in the Prince-Bishopric of Liège in the southern Netherlands (today Belgium).
 Trained as a goldsmith in his father's workshop, he left his home town around 1558 and moved to Strasbourg.
-Religious motives partly inspired his emigration, but commercial incentives were probably more important for de Bry since Strasbourg was more attractive.
-Here he gradually began to shift his focus to copper engraving.
+Religious motives partly inspired his emigration, but commercial incentives were probably more critical for de Bry since Strasbourg was more attractive.
+Here, he gradually began to shift his focus to copper engraving.
 In the early 1560s, Theodore married Strasbourg-born Katharina Esslinger, and the couple went on to have four children together before Katharina died c.
 1569.
 Johan Theodore (b.
 1563) and Johan Israel (b.
-1565) later followed in their father's footsteps and took up his trade.
+1565) followed in their father's footsteps and took up his trade.
 He remarried in 1570 to Katharina Rölinger.

 He met the artist Jacques Le Moyne de Morgues, a draughtsman who had been to Florida in the 1560s as part of a French expedition.
 He returned to Europe with watercolours of the natural world he had seen and the indigenous peoples.
 After Le Moyne's death, thanks to the mediation of Richard Hakluyt, Theodore acquired these drawings.